Protecting Bees for the Good of Agriculture

 So I don’t want them on my farm.

 And they do something honeybees can’t: They make it possible for my alfalfa plants to pollinate.
-My farm depends on them as much as it depends on sun, sol, et de l'eau.
+My farm depends on them as much as it depends on sun, soil, and water.
 I manage acres of habitat for alkali bees and defend them from threats.

 An ongoing threat comes from people who insist that pollinators and crop-protection products can’t co-exist.